-Rivers and wastewater inputs are treated as clamped boundary condition imposing the discharge, salinity and temperature.
+Rivers and wastewater inputs as well as submarine springs (citri) are treated as clamped boundary conditions imposing the discharge, salinity, and temperature.

 In GT, five main rivers (Bradano, Basento, Agri, Sinni and Crati, as reported in Figure 3) discharge from the western coastline with a relatively low annual mean runoff (~75 m3/s, Verri et al., 2018).
 Due to a lack of available observations, river inflow surface salinity is fixed to a constant value of 0.1 at the river boundaries.